These Newly Restored Films Reveal a Rare Glimpse Into Warhol’s Silver Factory

 Gerard Malanga, Andy Warhol: Portraits of the Artist as a Young Man (1964).
 Photo: © Gerard Malanga.
 Courtesy The Waverly Press.

 Gerard Malanga spent most of the 1960s working with Andy Warhol at his New York Factory.
-He worked together with the Pop artist on his silkscreens, shot and starred in his films, and danced with the Velvet Underground, undertaking both administrative and Superstar duties.
+He collaborated with the Pop artist on his silkscreens, shot and starred in his films, and danced with the Velvet Underground, undertaking both administrative and Superstar duties.
 As a photographer, Malanga also kept his camera running, capturing the creative and at times playful scene that surrounded Warhol.

 “I just felt it was important to at least document the milieu that I was a part of,” he recalled in 2009, “because what was happening was important.”